yannick42/hearts/README.md

 ## Launch locally
 install development tools (local dev server) with `npm run install-frontend`

-run `npm run front`, then we should see the static site on *http://localhost:8080*, it updates when you are coding and modify files
+run `npm run front`, then we should see the static site on *http://localhost:8080*, it updates automatically while you are coding, and modifying files (css, js, ...)

 ## github
 generate a ssh public/private key